-You don't need to do anything differently in the SDK; if you've set up a whitelist, experiment activation will force the variation output based on the whitelist you've provided.
+You do not need to do anything differently in the SDK; if you have set up a whitelist, experiment activation will force the variation output based on the whitelist you have provided.
 Whitelisting does not work if the experiment is not running, but you can set an experiment to 0% traffic or start in a staging environment to test with whitelisting.

 The following table summaries key aspects of whitelisting:

 Can use with only 10 user IDs per experiment

 We limit you to a maximum of 10 whitelisted users per experiment because:

 User whitelisting evaluates before these user bucketing methods:

 User whitelisting evaluates after this user bucketing methods:

 Bucketing conflict resolution